UlordChain/Document/Proof-of-Work_en.md

 # CryptoHello: A One-Way Function for Proof-of-Work

-In this paper, we present a one-way function cryptoHello, which is friendly to CPU architectures, but NOT to GPUs, FPGAs or ASICs.
+In this paper, we present a one-way function CryptoHello, which is friendly to CPU architectures, but NOT to GPUs, FPGAs or ASICs.

 ## 1. Design of One-way Function CryptoHello